 But it’s actually a little stuff you ignore that have the potential of causing expensive and time-consuming problems.
 A contract is an agreement either to do or not to do something; it is a legally binding document that clearly outlines an agreement between two parties so that the “object” is achieved while preventing disputes or litigation.

-A contract isn’t necessarily a bulky document with so much information.
+A free artist contract template isn’t necessarily a bulky document with so much information.
 It could be just a simple outline of the terms and conditions of a project by which you, as a consultant and your client have agreed to work.
 It could also be a complex document depending on the level of intricacies of the project and the number of elements involved.

 The following are essential elements in a good artist contract that would protect a freelance agent and his client.